What is Creative Evaluation?

 Creative Evaluation is grounded in and inspired by the Creative Evaluation & Engagement Approach (Johnson & Johnson, 2022).
 It offers a non-linear way to align, learn, adapt, and embody the complexity of data and sensemaking.
 While also promoting equity, trust, healing, and transformative change.

 At Coco Canary, we use this approach with our clients to design, measure, and critically engage with their work.
-And we do this using arts-based methods, principles-based approaches, and community-centric practices.
+And we do this by using arts-based methods, principles-based approaches, and community-centric practices.

 We break down the process below.